-Committees: Corporate Governance and Nominating Committee
+Committees: Corporate Governance and Nominating Committee Human Resources and Compensation Committee

-Mr. Scaminace was a Director and Chief Executive Officer of OM Group, Inc. (metal-based specialty chemicals) from June 2005 to October 2015; Chairman of the Board of OM Group from August 2005 to October 2015; and President of OM Group from June 2005 to April 2013.
-Mr. Scaminace is also a Director of The Cleveland Clinic Foundation and Cintas Corporation.
+Mr. Scaminace was a Director and Chief Executive Officer of OM Group, Inc. (metal-based specialty chemicals) from June 2005 to October 2015 and Chairman of the Board of OM Group from August 2005 to October 2015.
+Mr. Scaminace is also Lead Director of Cintas Corporation.

-Our Board of Directors believes that Mr. Scaminace will effectively serve our Board of Directors, our business, our employees and our shareholders based on his significant and diverse experiences, skills, qualifications and viewpoints from, among other things:
+Our Board believes that Mr. Scaminace will effectively serve our Board of Directors, our business, our employees and our shareholders based on his significant and diverse experiences, skills, qualifications and viewpoints from, among other things:

-- extensive service as Chief Executive Officer and Chairman of the Board of OM Group, Inc., and prior leadership positions at other global industrial companies of significant size; - · past and present service on other public company boards; - independence under the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors; - proven ability to work efficiently and effectively with our other Directors to oversee and address issues and risks facing our business; and - · high level of commitment to our Board of Directors and integrity, honesty, judgment and professionalism.
+- extensive service as Chief Executive Officer and Chairman of the Board of OM Group, Inc., and prior leadership positions at other global industrial companies of significant size; - · past and present service on other public company boards; - independence under the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors; - proven ability to work efficiently and effectively with our other Directors to oversee and address issues and risks facing our business; and - high level of commitment to our Board of Directors and integrity, honesty, judgment and professionalism.